Skip to main content

 Input Validation

-Validate user input before passing it to AI functions.
-This prevents injection attacks and ensures your magic functions receive clean data.
+Validate user input before passing it to agentic functions.
+This prevents injection attacks and ensures your agentic functions receive clean data.

 """